kinsta/hello-world-astro/README.md

 An example of how to deploy a static site built with Astro on Kinsta App Hosting services.

 ---
 Kinsta is a developer-centric cloud host / PaaS.
 We’re striving to make it easier for you to share your web projects with your users.
-Focus on coding and building, and we’ll take care of deployment and provide fast, scalable hosting. + 24/7 expert-only support.
+Focus on coding and building, and we’ll take care of deployment and provide fast, scalable hosting.

+Kinsta offers 24/7 support via our chat system, which is always one click away in [MyKinsta](https://my.kinsta.com/) for customers with a paid plan or service.

+If you only have a Static Site Hosting account, we have detailed [Static Site Hosting documentation](https://kinsta.com/docs/static-site-hosting/) available.
+You can also connect with developers and knowledgeable community members in the [Kinsta Community](https://community.kinsta.com/c/static-sites/22) forum.

 - [Start your free trial](https://kinsta.com/signup/?product_type=app-db)
 - [Application Hosting](https://kinsta.com/application-hosting)